Plumber handed £75,000 by Hugh Grant apologises for sharing golly doll post

 Charitable plumber handed £75,000 by Hugh Grant at centre of race row over golly doll post

-Exclusive: James Anderson – who has been dubbed ‘Britain’s kindest plumber’ and has been given £75,000 in donations from Love Actually actor Hugh Grant and his wife – has apologised for sharing an image of golly doll
+Exclusive: James Anderson – who has been dubbed ‘Britain’s kindest plumber’ and has been given £75,000 in donations from Love Actually actor Hugh Grant and his wife – has apologised for sharing a racist image

 The plumber handed a total of £75,000 by Hugh Grant and his wife for his charity work is at the centre of a racism row after he reposted a picture of a golly doll.